 Trello itself is very easy to understand, but any team choosing the free tier will probably find themselves frustrated with it unless their needs are simple.

-“I love Trello,” says Tech.co’s head of commercial content support, Robyn Summers-Emler, who uses software every day.
+“I love Trello,” says Tech.co’s former head of commercial content support, Robyn Summers-Emler, who used software every day while in the role.
 “I’m a big fan of the simple visualization of how I’m making progress – it’s just the right level of customization without being confusing.”

 “I also like that it’s simple to collaborate with other people by adding members to each card I’ve made” she continued.
 “Some of the other project management software have felt a little bit like they’re overcomplicating things, but Trello is perfect for managing my team’s tasks.”